Now on iOS & Android · Strava sync

 Product

-RunWeather breaks conditions into runner-relevant signals, so you can see whether heat, dew point, wind, or precipitation is driving the effort.
+RunWeather breaks conditions into runner-relevant signals, so you can understand whether heat, dew point, wind, or precipitation changed effort more than your legs did.

 Sync Strava to connect your running history with the conditions behind each effort, so you can stop confusing weather impact with fitness changes.